1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What Is Liver Disease?

-Liver disease describes any condition that damages the liver and impairs its function.
-Common forms include fatty liver disease (such as non-alcoholic steatohepatitis or NASH), viral hepatitis (A, B, C), autoimmune liver disorders, cirrhosis and other forms of late-stage liver failure.
-Early diagnosis and lifestyle changes can greatly improve outcomes.
+Liver disease refers to any complication that destroys the liver and affects its operation.
+This may manifest in fatty liver disease (including non-alcoholic steatohepatitis or NASH), viral hepatitis (A, B, C) and autoimmune liver disease, cirrhosis and other late-stage liver failure.
+Lifestyle change and early diagnosis can significantly enhance their results.

 Common Symptoms